 The number one priority of Kawartha Lakes Paramedic Service (KLPS) is to provide the best possible prehospital clinical care to the residents and visitors of Kawartha Lakes and to do so in the most effective and efficient method possible.
-In order to achieve this, KLPS administration continually analyses paramedic service call volumes, response times and patient outcomes.
+In order to achieve this, KLPS administration will set the response time performance targets as outlined in Table 1 below, while continually monitoring paramedic service call volumes, response times and patient outcomes.